 Be aware that an adolescent experiencing extreme anxiety may be unable to rate distress and may become angry if pressured.

 Rationale: Techniques that encourage the patient to demonstrate self-expression without fear of reprisals, consequences, or judgments should be used.
 A nonjudgmental attitude encourages the patient to share personal information that may be the cause of the increasing anxiety.

 Rationale: Medical complaints should never be assumed to be solely related to anxiety without proper investigation.
 Anxiety can be a symptom of some medical conditions (e.g., arrhythmias, low blood sugar, thyroid disorders).
 Anxiety can also produce physical symptoms (e.g., nausea, shaking, sweating).1,2

 Rationale: Involving patients in their own care empowers them and helps them gain knowledge and insight when they make healthy, successful decisions.

 Rationale: Identifying coping skills and encouraging their use empowers patients to regain control over their anxiety.
 The patient must be allowed to determine what is most helpful—for instance, preferring to listen to music that would not be soothing to an adult.

 Rationale: Caring for one’s self is empowering for the patient.

 Rationale: Taking sides with the parent or patient may increase anxiety and interfere with problem-solving.6

-Rationale: Having an established plan optimizes the likelihood that the patient will succeed at managing his or her anxiety.
+Rationale: Having an established plan optimizes the likelihood that the patient will succeed at managing anxiety.
 This strategy also strengthens the working relationship with the patient.

-Rationale: Reviewing the plan after implementation and making necessary changes before discharge is beneficial to the patient while he or she manages the anxiety.
-Commending the patient’s success keeps him or her motivated and positive when adhering to the plan.
+Rationale: Reviewing the plan after implementation and making necessary changes before discharge is beneficial while the patient manages the anxiety.
+Commending success keeps the patient motivated and positive when adhering to the plan.